- - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -

 The image above captures a memory

-and it struck me as unusual to encounter one in the heart of Amsterdam
+and it struck me as extraordinary,

-Later that evening
+Later that evening,

-I was watching a film
+I was watching a film—

 there it was again:

-the same bird
+the same bird,

 Fountainhead, Ayn Rand